 Are you confused with the different ways to back up your data?
 Full, differential, incremental, synthetic full - it’s easy to get lost in the terminology.
 In this article, we cover shortly all backup types without being too specific.
-If you already know about all backup types and simply want to pick the needed one for your use -case - scroll down, there is a chart that will help you choose the needed backup type.
+If you already know about all backup types and simply want to pick the needed one for your use -case - scroll down, there is a chart that will help you choose from different types of backup.

 A full backup is a copy of the entire chosen dataset.
 Once you run a full backup, the selected data will be sent to the backup storage.
 This is the basic type of backup, and it is performed at the start of every backup job for obvious reasons.